 Since we only have half a day available and cannot see all the sights of the city at this time, we decide to get an overview of the city on Strelasund in Mecklenburg-Vorpommern.
 There is nothing more in the time.
 We stop briefly at the information center, which provides information on how and why Stralsund became a UNESCO World Heritage Site.
 There we learn that this has to do with its brick architecture - and this does not only mean the town hall with its facade and the three churches in brick Gothic dominating the cityscape -, its city map that has remained unchanged for centuries, its monasteries and its history as a Hanseatic city.

-Reading material for a trip to Stralsund & to the Baltic Sea
+Reading material for a trip to Stralsund & the Baltic Sea

-- The Baltic Sea thriller * is the perfect reading when a stiff breeze blows on the Baltic Sea
+- A Baltic Sea thriller * is the perfect reading when a stiff breeze blows on the Baltic Sea

 - Stralsund historical * You experience the best in the novel

 - With a Hanse Roman * you can put yourself well in Stralsund's heyday